Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Money; Getty Images

-With the start of the new year, many taxpayers are looking for ways to reduce their tax burden and take advantage of any available tax relief.
-For those who qualify, one potential avenue for reducing their tax liability is through tax relief programs.
+Now that the spring tax filing season is (mostly) wrapped up, many taxpayers are looking for ways to reduce their tax burden and take advantage of tax relief for this year.
+For those who qualify, one potential avenue for reducing tax liability is through tax relief programs.

 Offered by the federal government and some states, tax relief programs can provide a range of benefits, from tax credits to reduced penalties.

-Read on to learn more about the types of tax relief available — and how they can benefit you during tax season.
+Read on to learn more about the types of tax relief available and how they can benefit you.

 What is tax relief?